7 Lightest Tactical Boots: The Good And Bad

 Specs

-Weight: 14 ounces per boot
+Weight: 0.9 lbs per boot

 Height: 8″

-Upper: Genuine Leather/Cordura
+Upper: Genuine Leather / Cordura

-The boots outer is made from a combination of Cordura and breathable synthetic which provides both protection and breathability.
+There’s not much to say of the Light Assault 2’s except for how comfortable people find them.
+The outer is made from a combination of Cordura and breathable synthetic which provides both protection and breathability.
 The nylon laces are pretty standard with tactical boots, but the boot has a lace lock system which will keep your boot nice and snug, allowing your foot to be kept in place which over long walks which will prevent blisters from occurring.

 danner tachyon